sofferjacob/jslk/README.md

 `docs`: Some documentation (writing in progress, thus incomplete).

-`floppyfs`: Filesystem used to build floppy image.
+`iso`: Filesystem used to build ISO image.

 `hal`: Hardware Abstraction Layer and API.